Amir1831/NHL-Data-Maker/README.md

 # NHL News Dataset

-This project fetches data from the NHL website using the corresponding API to create a dataset of news related to teams that have played a game in the last 120 days.
+This project fetches data from the [NHL](https://www.nhl.com/) `(National Hockey League)` website using the corresponding API to create a dataset of news related to teams that have played a game in the last 120 days.
 This dataset can be used for natural language processing (NLP) tasks.

 ## Fetching Data